c477y/adulttime_dl/README.md

 ## Download Usage

-The given sites are supported by the tool.
+The following sites are supported by the tool.
 All names are case sensitive and have to be used as the first argument to the `download` command.

 * [adulttime](https://members.adulttime.com)